Finding industry size standards

 The SBA Administrator establishes size standards.
 The Office of Size Standards makes recommendations to the Administrator for establishing or revising size standards, according to changes in industries and the economy.
 When making these recommendations, the office uses the most recent NAICS codes available

-The Size Standards Methodology White Paper explains the SBA’s process for establishing, reviewing, and modifying size standards.
+The Size Standards Methodology White Paper explains SBA’s process for establishing, reviewing, and modifying size standards.

 You can follow announcements about updating size standards from the Office of Size Standards.